 Takeda is also facing lawsuits filed for injuries caused by its gout medication, Uloric (febuxostat).
 Uloric works to treat gout by lowering the amount of uric acid in the bloodstream and is one of only a few gout medications available in the U.S. Though the medication is popular, a 2018 study found that it may increase the risk of cardiac-related death when compared to another gout medication, allopurinol.

 The FDA began requiring a black box warning on Uloric but allowed the medication to remain on the market for people who cannot take or do not respond to allopurinol.
-Despite these precautions, multiple people have and continue to suffer cardiovascular events and even death due to use of Uloric.
+Despite these precautions, multiple people have and continue to suffer cardiovascular events and even death due to the use of Uloric.
 Some of these people have filed Uloric lawsuits against Takeda but no settlements or large-scale announcements have been made about lawsuit dispositions.